Shivkanch/python-project-2/README.md

 Section 11: 1.Convert Distance Units 2.Welcome Message:The script welcomes the user to the distance units calculator.
 3.User Input:The user is prompted to enter a distance in feet (dis_feet).
 4.Convert Distances:The distance is converted to inches (dis_inches), yards (dis_yard), and miles (dis_mile) using the appropriate conversion factors.
 5.Display Result:The script prints the converted distances in inches, yards, and miles.

+Section 12: 1.Order Three Integers 2.User Input:The script prompts the user to enter three integers (a, b, and c).
+3.Find Minimum and Maximum:The script calculates the minimum and maximum values among the three integers using the min() and max() functions.
+4.Calculate Second-largest Value:The second-largest value is determined by adding all three integers and subtracting the minimum and maximum values.
+5.Display Result:The script prints the sorted order of the three integers with the minimum, second-largest, and maximum values.